PaulFremont3/SIVZ_coexistence/Codes/trait_data/README.md

 Practically in the study, only the life history trait of the smallest phytoplankton of each group is used.
   - `edwards_2018.txt`: contains data from Edwards *et al.* 2018, necessary to train the models

+## 1.5. .rds files: models used in the manuscript, note that for the nn model, your results might differ due to diverging computing architecture
+  - *variable*_*model*_result.rds: r object list of performance result of model *model* for the variable *variable*,
+     - 1st list item: optimal hyperparameter and cross validation rmse
+     - 2nd list item: model
+  - *variable*_*model*_model.rds: r object list of model *model*, model only
+  - *model* is nn, gam, rf or lm
+  - *variable* is either LP or BS

 # 2. RUN THE SIMULATIONS
 ## 2.1.
 Train models of viral life history traits
 - Burst size: